Long-time behavior of the Stokes-transport system in a channel: Formation of large time boundary layers in the linear setting : proof of

 The purpose of this section is to prove \cref{thm:BL-linear}.
-We consider the linear problem \beq \eeq with $\theta'_0\in H^4(\Om)$ arbitrary.
-The difference with the linear analysis of \cref{sub:linearized}, and in particular with \cref{prop:bb-decay}, lies in the fact that we do not assume that $\theta_0'$ and $\p_\bn \theta_0'$ vanish on the boundary.
-As a consequence, boundary layers are created as $t\to \infty$ close to $z=0$ and $z=1$, and the purpose of this section is precisely to describe the mechanism driving the apparition of boundary layers.
-We will therefore decompose $\theta'$ as the sum of an interior term decaying like $t^{-1}$ in $L^2$, and some boundary layer terms which lift the traces of $\theta'$ and $\p_z \theta'$ on the boundary.
+We consider the linear problem \beq \eeq with $\theta_0\in H^6(\Om)$ arbitrary.
+The difference with the linear analysis of \cref{sub:linearized}, and in particular with \cref{prop:bb-decay}, lies in the fact that we do not assume that $\theta_0$ and $\p_\bn \theta_0$ vanish on the boundary.
+As a consequence, as explained in the scheme of the proof in the Introduction, boundary layers are created as $t\to \infty$ close to $z=0$ and $z=1$, and the purpose of this section is precisely to describe the mechanism driving the apparition of these boundary layers.
+We will therefore decompose $\theta$ as the sum of an interior term decaying like $t^{-1}$ in $L^2$, and some boundary layer terms which lift the traces of $\theta$ and $\p_\bn\theta$ on the boundary.
 This will lead us to \cref{thm:BL-linear}.
 We will then return to our nonlinear system \eqref{eq:STi} in \cref{sec:nonlinear-BL}.

+In fact, we will prove a more precise version of \cref{thm:BL-linear}: \begin{proposition} Let $\theta_0\in H^s(\Om)$ for some $s>0$ sufficiently large.
+Let $\theta\in C(\R_+, H^s)$ be the unique solution of \eqref{linear-sans_G}.
+There exists a boundary layer profile $\thbl$, of the form